umee-network/umee/x/leverage/LIQUIDATION.md

 - `1 AXL` on Axelar
 - `1 OSMO` on Osmosis

 The main collateral will allow you to borrow any tokens required during liquidation, and the other tokens are for gas on their native chains.
+(Gas tokens will vary based on which chains and exchanges are being used.)

 ## Querying for Eligible Liquidation Targets